LightningOnOmnilayer/api.doc/source/includes/_deposit_tokens.md

 # Deposit Omni Assets

 Alice starts to deposit omni assets to the channel.
-This is quit similar to the the btc funding procedure.
+This is quite similar to the the btc funding procedure.

 ## funder creates token funding transaction